The extension system

 ]

-As a shorthand for (4) you could already specify a target slot via the slot
+As a shorthand for (4), you can specify a target slot via the slot property in the extension definition.
+Alternatively, you can attach extensions programmatically using attach:

 // attaches an extension "foo" to a slot "foo-slot"